compare

 A.

-Exam attendance is necessary for all of our courses, other than education courses, our Bachelor of Design (Communication Design) and some media studies units.
+Exam attendance is necessary for all of our courses, other than education courses and some media studies units.
 Exams are taken at specified exam centre venues in capital cities around Australia.
 When students reside more than 100km from an exam centre, or have any condition that would prevent them from taking exams at exam centres, they can sit an online exam.
 All our international students will also be required to sit their exams online, at home using a personal computer.
 To find out more about exams, visit our assessments and exams page on the website.

 A.